weekendesk/nodegate/doc/collections/_tutorials/hello-world.md

 Let's check the [API documentation](https://www.metaweather.com/api/) first:

-The route `/api/location/search/?query=(query)` allow us to fetch metadata about a city, containing the `woeid` property needed to fetch the weather of the city with the route `/api/location/(woeid)`.
+The route `/api/location/search/?query=(query)` allows us to fetch metadata about a city, containing the `woeid` property, needed to fetch the weather of the city with the route `/api/location/(woeid)`.

-**Two API calls are needed, perfect example!**
+**Two API calls are needed: perfect example!**

 After installing **nodegate**, let's create a file `index.js`.
-We will require `nodegate` and initializing it.
-We will also need the aggregator modifier, let's import it also.
+We will require `nodegate` and initialize it.
+We will also need the aggregator modifier, let's import it as well.

 ```js
 const nodegate = require('nodegate');